 If you’re like us, a good condiment can be life-changing.
 Ok, that might be a SLIGHT exaggeration, but only slight.
-It could seem basic or even trivial, but learning how to make mayonnaise from scratch beats buying any store-bought brand…in quality and flavor.
-It’s so quick (hands-on time is only 10 minutes) and simple that this surely will make your permanent from-scratch cooking list.
+It might seem basic or even trivial, but learning how to make mayonnaise from scratch beats buying any store-bought brand…in quality and flavor.
+Homemade mayonnaise is so quick (hands-on time is only 10 minutes) and simple that this mayonnaise recipe will surely make your permanent from-scratch cooking list.

 Even if you’ve made your own mayonnaise before, you might not know the “secret” ingredient for how to make mayonnaise that lasts longer.
 Adding whey to your mayonnaise not only increases its refrigeration lifespan but the fermentation adds beneficial probiotics to what some might consider an unhealthy food.
-When it comes to homemade, though, even without the whey it’s packed with simple ingredients and healthy fats!
+When it comes to homemade mayo, though, even without the whey it’s packed with simple ingredients and healthy fats!
 Especially in a rush, you can make this mayonnaise recipe without the extra fermentation step.

 Interested in learning more about fermentation?
 Check out this blog post.